huhwt/huhwt-tsm/README.md

 If such NOTEs are structured according to a defined scheme, then additional information dimensions can be created, for example by assigning a corresponding NOTE to all people in a lineage and from then on they can be directly selected using this characteristic.

+For a more detailed description of the functionality, please refer as yet to README.DE.MD (german language).

 <a name="requirements"></a>
 ## Requirements